julianee-jk/IDAssignment3/README.md

     * Sneaker Enthusiasts can search up and stay updated with what is available in the market.
     * Sneaker Enthusiasts will also be able to look up the retail prices of certain sneakers.

-Click [here](https://julianee-jk.github.io/IDAssignment3/) to view GitHub Page.
+Click [here](https://julianee-jk.github.io/IDAssignment3/) to view GitHub Page.<br/>
-Click [here](https://drive.google.com/drive/folders/1IcL7KOWMJAyCx89rF3M2u-kz5Ym3ynNT?usp=sharing) to view Wireframe.
+Click [here](https://drive.google.com/drive/folders/1IcL7KOWMJAyCx89rF3M2u-kz5Ym3ynNT?usp=sharing) to view Wireframe.<br/>
+Click [here](https://drive.google.com/file/d/13lUU3HXeuHHYGt_3jQJYcZeJ0uzNEY8w/view?usp=sharing) to watch SneakerZone Pitch.

 ## Features ##
 These are the current features and pages of our website as well as the additional features we plan to add in the future.